-- (1) On an application, a senior police officer may give a disease test approval if satisfied - - (a) there are reasonable grounds for disease testing; and - (b) the suspected transferor is not a protected person. - The disease test approval must be in an approved form and must (2) include a statement of all of the following - the full name and address of the suspected transferor; - (b) that a police officer may apprehend the suspected transferor and detain him or her for as long as is reasonably necessary to enable the taking of a sample from the suspected transferor; - (c) that, for the purposes of paragraph (b), a police officer may enter any place where the police officer suspects on reasonable grounds the suspected transferor might be located; - that a police officer may take the suspected transferor to (d) a place the police officer considers has appropriate facilities for taking the sample; - that a doctor, nurse or qualified person may take a (e) sample from the suspected transferor. - The disease test approval may be given subject to any (3) reasonable conditions that the senior police officer considers appropriate and specifies in the approval. - (4) The disease test approval may be given by remote communication.
+- (1) On an application, a senior police officer may give a disease test approval if satisfied - there are reasonable grounds for disease testing; and (a) - (b) the suspected transferor is not a protected person. - (2) The disease test approval must be in an approved form and must include a statement of all of the following - the full name and address of the suspected transferor; (a) - that a police officer may apprehend the suspected (b) transferor and detain him or her for as long as is reasonably necessary to enable the taking of a sample from the suspected transferor; - (c) that, for the purposes of paragraph (b), a police officer may enter any place where the police officer suspects on reasonable grounds the suspected transferor might be located; - (d) that a police officer may take the suspected transferor to a place the police officer considers has appropriate facilities for taking the sample; - that a doctor, nurse or qualified person may take a (e) sample from the suspected transferor. - The disease test approval may be given subject to any (3) reasonable conditions that the senior police officer considers appropriate and specifies in the approval. - (4) The disease test approval may be given by remote communication. - (5) The senior police officer must, as soon as practicable after granting an approval orally by remote communication, make a record in writing of the particulars referred to in subsection (2) relating to the approval.